karepker/karepker.github.io/recommendations.md

 These are works that had an enormous influence on my thinking and interests.

-* ~~[_Harry Potter and the Methods of Rationality_][methods]~~: When I first found _Methods_, I couldn't stop reading it; I blew through the first ~1500 pages in two weeks during my sophomore year in college.
+* <del>[_Harry Potter and the Methods of Rationality_][methods]</del>: When I first found _Methods_, I couldn't stop reading it; I blew through the first ~1500 pages in two weeks during my sophomore year in college.
 By the time I had finished all available chapters, _Methods_ had sparked my interest in rationality, critical thinking, philosophy, and skepticism.
 While rereading it after its completion in 2015, however, I started noting some red flags, which were later confirmed and instantiated when I discovered [su3su2u1's posts